shayanghad0/learn-go/README.md

 ## 📋 Sample Tasks & Projects

-# > Code is on Diffrent Rep But I uploaded :>
+> Code is on Diffrent Rep But I uploaded :)

->  1. CLI User Management
-- Build user registration and login CLI app using JSON storage.
-##
->  2. Weather CLI App
+- 📝 Go CLI Todo App
-##
-- Fetch weather data from API and display with nice terminal UI.
-##
->  3. Markdown Downloader & HTML

-- Download .md from GitHub raw URLs, convert to HTML.
-##
-> 4. GitHub Repo Info Fetcher

-- Fetch repo info and commits from GitHub API using CLI.
+> A simple command-line todo list written in Go — beginner-friendly and file-based using JSON for storage.

 ##

 ## 📊 Progress Bar Helper